Elias Sanbar

 Elias Wadih Sanbar (إلياس صنبر) (born 1947) is a Palestinian historian, poet, essayist, translator and diplomat.
-Since 2012 he has been the Palestinian ambassador to UNESCO.
+Since 2012, he has been the Palestinian ambassador to UNESCO.

+During the late 1960s, Sanbar was a member of the French branch of the General Union of Palestinian Students, which was established by Mahmoud Hamshari in Paris, France.
+Through the union, Hamshari organized the visit of the Swiss film director Jean-Luc Godard to Jordan and Lebanon, where he met with the Palestinian fighters in 1969.
+Sanbar accompanied Godard during the visit.

 Sanbar co-founded Revue d'études palestiniennes [The Journal of Palestine Studies] in 1981, and was the journal's editor-in-chief for 25 years.

 He has translated the poetry of Mahmoud Darwish into French.

 Sanbar's book The Palestinians was the 2015 winner of the Palestine Book Awards.